 2. About the Police and Crime Commissioner

-The Police and Crime Panel (PCP) is responsible for handling complaints made against the Police and Crime Commissioner (PCC) or the Deputy Police and Crime Commissioner (DPCC) for Hampshire and the Isle of Wight.
+The Police and Crime Panel (PCP) is responsible for handling complaints made against the Police and Crime Commissioner (PCC) or the Deputy Police and Crime Commissioner (DPCC) for Hampshire.

 To find further details, and the Form for Complaints against the Police and Crime Commissioner for Hampshire please visit the webpage for the Hampshire Police and Crime Panel - Complaints Sub-Committee